null

 What Materials Does Laminate Flooring Use?

-What is laminate flooring?
-Most laminate flooring has three layers–a core layer (plywood or fiberboard), an image layer, and a transparent wear layer.
-Some laminate flooring comes with an additional underlayment layer that helps to protect from excess moisture and can also provide soundproofing qualities.
+But what exactly are these multi-layer planks made up of?
+Laminate flooring typically consists of three layers: a core layer (plywood or fiberboard), an image layer, and a transparent wear layer.
+In addition, some laminate flooring comes with an additional underlayment layer that helps to protect from excess moisture and can also provide soundproofing qualities.

 What Are the Differences Between Laminate Flooring and Vinyl Flooring?

-It's easy to confuse laminate flooring and vinyl flooring together as they look similar, and the installation process is relatively the same.
+Due to their similar appearances and similar installation processes, laminate flooring and vinyl flooring are often confused.
 So what is the difference between laminate and vinyl flooring?

-The most significant difference between these two flooring options is in their materials.
-Vinyl flooring is almost entirely made of synthetic materials, whereas laminate's core materials are wood byproducts.
-This difference is noticeable both in the products' flexibility and in their resistance to water.
-Vinyl flooring is more flexible than laminate.
-It is also fully waterproof.
-In comparison, laminate does have water-resistant qualities, but it isn't usually fully waterproof.
+This difference in materials is noticeable both in the products' flexibility and in their resistance to water.
+For example, vinyl flooring is more flexible than laminate and is also fully waterproof.
+On the other hand, laminate does have water-resistant qualities, but it isn't fully waterproof.

-If you're trying to decide between the two options, it's best to consider your needs.
-Do you have pets in the house?
+If you're trying to decide between the two options, it boils down to this: consider your needs.
+For example, do you have pets in the house?
 Thanks to its waterproof qualities, vinyl flooring is a great choice for households with pets.
-If you're after aesthetic qualities, laminate flooring often looks amazing and like real hardwood.

 What Styles of Laminate Flooring Are Available?

-Laminate flooring can mimic the appearance of a variety of natural flooring options.
-If you are interested in a specific look of wood flooring, laminate flooring can imitate it.
-Whether you're looking for a light hardwood floor option for a neutral look or you prefer the elegance of dark hardwood to match your home's interior design, you can find a laminate flooring option that suits your styling preferences.
+Whether you're going for a neutral look with light hardwood floors or you prefer the elegance of dark hardwood to match your home's interior design, there is a laminate flooring option out there that suits your styling preferences.

 Where Can You Install Laminate Flooring?

-Laminate flooring is great for high-traffic areas like hallways, entryways, living rooms, and kitchens.
-Its durability means that it can withstand scuff marks from shoes and scratches from pets and furniture.
-But, besides being durable, it's also stylish and comfortable enough for bedrooms.
-It's also moisture resistant, so if you clean up spills properly, your laminate flooring will remain in top condition, which is especially useful in rooms like the kitchen or dining room.
+Laminate flooring is a great option for areas with high traffic, such as hallways, entryways, living rooms, and kitchens.
+Its durability means that it can withstand wear and tear from shoes as well as scratches from pets and furniture.
+Aside from being durable, it is also stylish and comfortable enough to be used in bedrooms.

 How Is Laminate Flooring Installed?

-Good news for DIY enthusiasts–laminate flooring is simple and easy to install without a professional.
-Depending on the type of laminate flooring, it can be installed in a few different ways, including nailed down, glued, or stapled.
+We have good news for DIY enthusiasts: laminate flooring can be installed without professional help.
+Depending on the type of laminate, it can be installed in a few different ways, including nailing down, gluing, or stapling.

 How Long Will Laminate Flooring Last?

 It's important to plan for the future when you pick out new flooring.
-Natural hardwood flooring is the superior choice if you want a floor that will last for your lifetime.
-Laminate flooring is cheaper than hardwood but has a significantly shorter lifespan.
+Although laminate floor planks are cheaper, it has a significantly shorter lifespan than real wood.
+Either engineered wood flooring or solid wood would be the superior choice if you want a floor that will last you a lifetime.

-If you plan to stay in your home decades into the future, then you may want to consider the costs associated with replacing laminate floors.
-Though laminate is more affordable at the outset, it ultimately may be cheaper to buy hardwood floors in the long run as you won't need to replace them if you maintain them.
+With that being said, if you plan to stay in your home decades into the future, then you may want to consider the costs associated with replacing laminate floors.
+Though laminate is more affordable at the outset, it ultimately may be cheaper to buy hardwood floors in the long run, as you won't need to replace them if well maintained.

 What Are the Benefits of Laminate Flooring?